-- (a) Strategic Business Development and Execution risks: The risk to prospective earnings and capital arising from changes in the business environment and from adverse business decisions, improper implementation of decisions in lack of responsiveness to changes in the business environment. - (b) Market risk, which includes two types of risk: - (i) Currency risk: the risk that the value of a financial instrument will fluctuate because of changes in foreign exchange rates; - (ii) Interest rate risk: the risk that the value of a financial instrument will fluctuate because of changes in market interest rates; and - (c) Credit risk: the current or prospective risk arising from counterparty's failure to meet the terms of any contract with the Company or its failure to perform as agreed. - (d) Liquidity risk: the risk of an inability to meet payment obligations when they fall due and to replace funds when they are withdrawn. - (e) Operational risk: the risk of loss resulting from people, inadequate or failed internal processes and systems, or from external events. - (f) Cyber risk: the risk of loss or damage due to failed or inadequate IT Security against cyber risks. - (g) Compliance risk: the risk of loss, reputational or regulatory impact, from failed Organizational, Personal, Financial, or Client Conduct. - (h) Legal risk: the risk of loss, litigation or regulatory impact due to non-compliance with applicable global and jurisdictional laws. - (i) External Environment risk: The risk to earnings and capital to the organization's exposure to or interaction with external factors.
+- (a) Strategic Business Development and Execution risks: The risk to prospective earnings and capital arising from changes in the business environment and from adverse business decisions, improper implementation of decisions or lack of responsiveness to changes in the business environment. - (b) Market risk, which includes two types of risk: - (i) Currency risk: the risk that the value of a financial instrument will fluctuate because of changes in foreign exchange rates: - (ii) Interest rate risk in the Banking Book: the current or prospective risk to earnings and/or capital arising from adverse movements in interest rate exposures resulting from interest rate sensitivity mismatches between assets and liabilities; - (c) Credit risk: the current or prospective risk arising from counterparty's failure to meet the terms of any contract with the Company or its failure to perform as agreed. - (d) Liquidity risk: the risk of an inability to meet payment obligations when they fall due and to replace funds when they are withdrawn. - (e) Operational risk: the risk of loss resulting from people, inadequate or failed internal processes and systems, or from external events. - (f) Cyber risk: the risk of loss or damage due to failed or inadequate IT Security against cyber risks. - (g) Compliance risk: the risk of loss, reputational or regulatory impact, from failed Organizational, Personal, Financial, or Client Conduct. - (h) Legal risk: the risk of loss, litigation or regulatory impact due to non-compliance with applicable global and jurisdictional laws. - (i) External Environment risk: The risk to earnings and capital to the organization's exposure to or interaction with external factors.